syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Mail-Merge/Mail-merge-using-OleDbConnection).

-N> For more information on Mail merge using DocIO, you can refer to online documentation link:[MailMerge](/File-Formats/DocIO/Working-with-MailMerge)
+N> For more information on Mail merge using DocIO, you can refer to online documentation link: [MailMerge](/File-Formats/DocIO/Working-with-MailMerge)

 ### Find and Replace